scholachoi/SQL-projects/README.md

 8. There are at least 50 loans in the BOOK_LOANS table.
 9. There must be at least one book written by 'Stephen King'.

-Now, create SQL queries that will answer the following questions:
+SQL queries answer the following questions:

 1. How many copies of the book titled The Lost Tribe are owned by the library branch whose name is "Sharpstown"?
 2. How many copies of the book titled The Lost Tribe are owned by each library branch?